PatrickB-Hub/covid-globe/README.md

 ## Installing

 After you have forked the project and downloaded the code, install the necessary dependencies using [npm](https://docs.npmjs.com/about-npm/) or [yarn](https://yarnpkg.com/getting-started).
-Don't forget to install the dependencies in the client folder aswell.

 To install the packages through npm, run the command `npm install`